Bunlong/auto-setup-rails-environment-on-linux/README.md

-# Take it easy to setup git, mysql, nginx, nvm, postgresql, wkhtml and rails on Ubuntu bye one command line:
+# Take it easy to setup git, mysql, nginx, nvm, postgresql, wkhtml and rails on Ubuntu by one command line:

 #### Run script below to change file mode into execution